#slice #container #size #sized #items #data #generic

 0.2.4 Update

-SliceMap is a project driven by another personal project, and its design follows the needs of that project.
+SliceMap is a Rust crate driven by needs of a separate personal project.
 As a result, I had to go back to the idea of a Generic SliceMap that uses a Storage trait to pick different Storage structs.

 Instead of [SliceMap] you should use the new type aliases, [SlotSliceMap] for SlotMap storage, [SecSliceMap] for SecondaryMap and [SparseSliceMap] for SparseSecondaryMap respectively.